-This guide is a step-by-step sewing tutorial on making a cute and cozy bathrobe / towel wrap (cover-up) with a hair drying shower cap sometimes also called “twist up hair towel”.
-The bathrobe can be also used as a beach towel dress.
+This guide is a step-by-step sewing tutorial on how to make a towel wrap cover-up that’s cute and cozy, and a hair drying shower cap sometimes also called “twist up hair towel” or “DIY turbie twist”.
+The towel wrap can be also used as a beach towel dress.

 This is one of the best gifts you can sew for the holidays!
-Who doesn’t want a beautiful comfy towel cover up set?
+Who doesn’t want a beautiful comfy towel wrap set?

 You can buy a towel wrap set (mostly online, I think).
 They are pretty cheap and the choice is big.
 They come in a variety of colors, sizes, lengths, and designs and look really nice in photos.